The subscription box trend is likely to continue. What's really in store for subscription box businesses in the coming year?

 The subscription box market is being led by niche products such as coffee, milk kits, tea, etc. These niche products make up around 20% of the overall market.
 People are also drawn to subscription boxes that cater to their hobbies.
 These hobby-based subscription boxes account for about 15% of the market.

 Niche products for women, such as hosiery, lingerie and period boxes, account for a larger market share than clothing and fashion.
 In fact, boxes that cater to children's toys and books are more popular than fashion and clothing.
 A trend that will continue for 2020 is that niche services subscription boxes will do best as opposed to generic items, like clothing and fashion.

 The McKinsey report found three different types of subscription boxes:

 Curation-type boxes is the most popular category of subscription boxes.
 This is followed by replenishment and then access.

-The McKinsey study found that 28% of respondents said that a personalized experience is the most important factor for them remaining a subscriber of the boxes.
+The McKinsey study found that 28% of respondents said that a personalized customer experience is the most important factor for them remaining a subscriber of the boxes.
 Consequently, consumers are very quick to cancel a subscription box that doesn’t deliver on a personalized experience.
 No customer should have to go through a bad experience.